Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 #### Locate your hook URL

 Login to Jenkins, and browse to **Manage Jenkins > Configure System**.
-Look for **GitHub Web Hook** towards the bottom of the page, and expand the help option on the right.
+Look for **Github Web Hook** towards the bottom of the page, and expand the help option on the right.
 This should provide you with a hook URL we'll use later.
 It should look similar to the following:

 > http://servername:8080/github-webhook/